 Applying a balanced fertiliser regime will help prevent the plant becoming stressed, especially during drought conditions.
 The aim is to keep the roots growing.
 The well-being of the grass plant is influenced by the state and condition of the roots.
 Most of the plant's nutrient requirements are taken in by the rooting structure.

-Seeding:-Seeding sparse or bare areas can be continued.
+Seeding sparse or bare areas can be continued.
 The higher soil and air temperatures will help germination.
 Use germination sheets to aid this process, but remove the sheets regularly to check for diseases.
 Remember that without good seed to soil contact the operation is useless.

 It is important that you use a compatible rootzone material for any repairs.
 These may come in different formulations, generally a 70/30 sand soil mix is the one used by most greenstaff, who usually mix their grass seed into this rootzone medium prior to spreading and integrating into the worn areas.
-Ensure you use new seed as old material may not give you the required germination rates.
+Ensure you use new seed, as old material may not give you the required germination rates.

-Topdressing :-Topdressing is usually carried out in spring and autumn in conjunction with the renovation programmes.
+Topdressing is usually carried out in spring and autumn in conjunction with the renovation programmes.
 However, some bowling clubs have a policy of applying topdressing materials during the season.
 It is important that an appropriate material is sourced to ensure compatibility with the existing rootzone materials of your green.
 The last thing you want to encourage are rootbreaks in the green.

 Spreading of the materials can be achieved by several methods, utilising pedestrian or ride-on disc or drop action topspreaders, or by hand using a shovel and a barrow.
 It is important to get an even spread of material, the aim is to put on a very light dressing, followed by brushing in with a lute or drag brush/mat to restore levels.